Djembe: Modern mounting

 The modern mounting system arose in the early seventies, when touring ballets came into contact with synthetic rope used by the military.
 Initially, the synthetic rope was used to replace the twisted cowhide strips.
 However, the rope could now be tightened to the point where it tore through the skin; in response, drum makers started using steel rings instead of twisted cowhide to hold the skin in place.
 Despite objections from many djembefolas, the modern mounting system gradually displaced the traditional one and, by 1991 had completely replaced it.

 The skin is held in place by being trapped between the top ring, called the crown ring, and the ring below it, called the flesh ring.
 A third ring (the bottom ring) is placed around the stem.
-The rings are commonly made from 6–8 mm (¼–⅓ in) rebar.
+The rings are commonly made from 6–8 mm rebar.
 A series of cow hitches on the crown ring and bottom ring form loops.
 Through these loops, a length of rope connects the crown ring and the bottom ring; tightening this rope applies tension.
 As the vertical rope is tensioned, the cow hitches on the crown ring press the skin against the flesh ring below; this attaches the skin to the flesh ring very securely and stretches the skin over the bearing edge of the drum.